Claudia Brücken

 Claudia Brücken (born 7 December 1963) is a German singer and songwriter.
-She is best known as the lead vocalist of the synth-pop band Propaganda.
+She was the lead vocalist of the synth-pop band Propaganda for many years.

 In 1996, Brücken started working with Orchestral Manoeuvres in the Dark co-founder Paul Humphreys, first without a name, and from 2004 as Onetwo.
 In March 2013, Brücken and Humphreys ceased working and living together, and she has subsequently returned to pursuing her solo career.

 Early career

 At age 14, Brücken joined her first band, Haarsträubend.
 Her second band was the all-female The Tripolinas together with Susanne Freytag, who also became a member of the band Propaganda.

 Propaganda

 In 1983, Brücken joined the German band Propaganda and relocated to London when they signed with ZTT Records.
 Propaganda had two UK top 30 hit singles with "Dr Mabuse" (1984) and "Duel" (1985).
 On 14 February 1985, Brücken married British music journalist Paul Morley, who was one of the founders of the ZTT label.
 In July 1985, the first Propaganda album A Secret Wish was released.
 While promoting their first album and writing songs for a new album, internal tensions rose within the group.
 This was mainly attributed to the relationship between Brücken and Morley, and the profitless contract the band had signed with ZTT.
 In 1986, Propaganda left ZTT, and Brücken left Propaganda to stay with ZTT.